seregazhuk/seregazhuk.github.io_old/_posts/2017-11-03-memcached-reactphp-p3.md

 image: "/assets/images/posts/reactphp-memcached/logo3.png"
 ---

 >This is the third from the series about building from scratch a streaming Memcached PHP client for ReactPHP ecosystem.
-The library is already released and published, you can find it on [GitHub](https://github.com/seregazhuk/php-react-memcached).
+The library is already released and published, you can find it on [GitHub](https://github.com/seregazhuk/php-react-memcached){:target="_blank"}.

 <p class="text-center image">
     <img src="/assets/images/posts/reactphp-memcached/logo3.png" alt="logo" class="">
 </p>

-In the [previous article]({% post_url 2017-10-14-memcached-reactphp-p2 %}), we have faced with a problem: how to deal with a broken connection.
+In the [previous article]({% post_url 2017-10-14-memcached-reactphp-p2 %}){:target="_blank"}, we have faced with a problem: how to deal with a broken connection.
 Now, when the connection is closed all pending requests are rejected with the `ConnectionClosedException`.
 If we want to handle this situation we need to attach *onRejected* handlers to all promises because we can't guess in advance which one will be the problem.
 So, this kind of code is going to look like this:

 {% highlight php %}
 <?php